-For anyone who has been divorced, the annulment process can bring the closure and healing needed to move on with one's life and enter a new relationship.
+For anyone who has been divorced, the annulment process can bring the closure and healing needed to move on with one's life and enter a new, healthy relationship.

 For most people, Catholics included, this is a very misunderstood process.
 Often people view it as just one of the church’s many rules and regulations.
 In fact, the annulment process can be a very pastoral process.

 The annulment process involves the Church gathering information about the marriage that has ended in divorce.
 This means that the petitioner (the person who begins the process) will be asked to write a history of the past relationship (there is a question guide to help).

 This writing can be difficult and even painful for some people.
 But avoiding "dredging up" the past can be the same as avoiding feelings associated with past events.
 We cannot avoid feelings forever.
 They are "in there" and will affect us one way or another in the future if we do not acknowledge them and deal with them in a healthy way.

 For all of us, looking honestly and fearlessly at the circumstances of our failed marriage, and especially our own contribution, is an insurance policy that we will not carry the same behaviors and attitudes into a new relationship.

 It's always easier to focus on the faults of our former spouse.
 But focusing on our own faults is what will help us heal.
 It challenges us to change the things we can with God's help.
 This is what assures us that we can enter another relationship or marriage that will be a successful and fulfilling one.

 If you feel uneasy about your relationship with God and/or your church since your divorce or since making your plans to remarry, you may find that the annulment process will bring you the peace you need.
 Ask God to give you the courage to face the past.
 Trust in God's forgiveness and plans for your future.